paymoapp/api/sections/invoices.md

-company_info | text | Text block with provider information as it appears on invoice footer | text | Text block for footer area of the invoice notes | text | Text block for notes area (just below the invoice items) outstanding | decimal | Note about any outstanding payments for the client (this amount does not add to invoice total) tax_text | text | Tax text label (name) tax2_text | text | 2nd tax text label (name) pay_online | boolean | If `true` and online payments are configured in company settings, your clients can pay for the invoice through any of the set up providers
+company_info | text | Text block with provider information as it appears on invoice footer | text | Text block for footer area of the invoice notes | text | Text block for notes area (just below the invoice items) outstanding | decimal | Any outstanding payments for the client.
+This is just a note to the client and does not add up to invoice total. tax_text | text | Tax text label (name) tax2_text | text | 2nd tax text label (name) pay_online | boolean | If `true` and online payments are configured in company settings, your clients can pay for the invoice through any of the set up providers